sergpapa/PropertyLister/README.md

 # **Features**

-The Guilty Sheep wesite is designed to be simple to navigate and easy to use.
+The PropertyLister website is designed to be simple to navigate and easy to use.

 ## **Existing features**